tecoevo/JohnsongrassBranchingProcess/README.md

 # JohnsongrassBranchingProcess

-This repository contains all the figures, the data from which plots were generated and the data generating code for the manuscript *Assessing weed control failure: a branching process approach for probability and time of herbicide resistance evolution*.
+This repository contains all the figures, the data from which plots were generated and the data generating code for the manuscript *Assessing the probability and time of weed control failure due to herbicide resistance evolution*.

 ## Figures and Data